 President Donald Trump has vowed to roll back many environmental regulations and cut funding for environmental programs that safeguard human and environmental health.
-Here’s a list of the damage he and his administration have caused so far:
+Read the list of Trump’s executive orders here.
+What follows is a list of the damage he and his administration have caused so far:

 - Purged mention of climate change from White House and State Department websites.
 Also, Trump’s Environmental Protection Agency Chief Scott Pruitt denies climate change is a human-caused phenomenon.

 - Ordered a freeze on spending, grants and contracts at the Environmental Protection Agency and other government agencies.

 - Ordered employees of the Environmental Protection Agency, and Departments of Interior, Agriculture, and Human and Health Services to halt communications–not sending out news releases; creating social media posts, blog entries or website content; or speaking with the news media without consulting senior officials.

 - Proposed significant cuts to federal agencies that support wildlife conservation and protect vulnerable species.

 - The Environmental Protection Agency’s budget would be shrunk by 31%, and its workforce would shrink from 15,000 to just 12,000 employees.

 - Dismissed at least five members of a major EPA scientific review board have been dismissed, and EPA Administrator Scott Pruitt has said he is considering replacing them with members of the industries whose pollution the EPA regulates.

 - The fund that pays for the cleanup of contaminated “Superfund” sites–the Hazardous Substance Superfund Account–would sustain a budget cut of 30%, or $330 million.

 - Federal money that provides funds to states and Native American tribes to clean their air and water, and limit exposure to pesticides and toxic substances, and clean up waste would drop by more than 40%.